 A true neighborhood gem that’s been open since 1866.
-It’s actually two markets — Marché d’Aligre in open air and Marché Beauvau is covered.
+It’s actually two markets — Marché d’Aligre is open-air and Marché Beauvau is covered.
 These bustling and energetic markets sell a wide range of quality goods at good prices.
-This is a must visit for foodies.
+This is a must-visit for foodies.

 Place d’Aligre, 75012

 Marché d’Aligre —Open: Tuesday-Saturday 8am-5pm // Sunday 8am-1pm